 In September 2017: Blyth Academy opened up a school in Florence (Italy).

-In September 2018: Blyth Academy will open it’s newest Ontario campus in Etobicoke
+In September 2018: Blyth Academy opened our newest Ontario campus in Etobicoke

 Where will the Blyth Academy story go next?